-The Guna Tana Integrated Field Research and Development Center (GTIFRDC) aspire to be center of excellence in an integrated multidisciplinary research, training and development in field setting, a University without walls in Africa.
+The Guna Tana Integrated Field Research and Development Center (GTIFRDC) aspires to be a center of excellence in integrated multidisciplinary research, training, and development in a field setting, a University without walls in Africa.

-The mission of the Center is to contribute to the holistic development of the country by advancing excellence in multidisciplinary research through integration of research, training and service; by involving the different stakeholders.
-Hence, it undertakes multidisciplinary study, support and facilitates both staff and students in their inquiry endeavor, offer training and work with all stakeholders to address societal needs.
+The mission of the Center is to contribute to the holistic development of the country by advancing excellence in multidisciplinary research through the integration of research, training, and service; by involving the different stakeholders.
+Hence, it undertakes multidisciplinary study, supports and facilitates both staff and students in their inquiry endeavor, offers training, and works with all stakeholders to address societal needs.

-The major aim of the Center is to improve quality of education and to conserve and develop the ecosystem from the tip of the mountain to the water body of the lake both biotic and a biotic elements based on research so that nature and the human species can benefit from each other.
+The major aim of the Center is to improve the quality of education and to conserve and develop the ecosystem from the tip of the mountain to the water body of the lake both biotic and abiotic elements based on research so that nature and the human species can benefit from each other.

 3. GTIFRDC detail Information

-Ecosystem provides for human species food, construction material, recreation and tourism.
-And it has a major role in the maintenance of hydrological cycles, cleaning air and water, the maintenance of oxygen in the atmosphere, crop pollination and even things like beauty, inspiration and opportunities for research.
+The ecosystem provides for human species food, construction material, recreation, and tourism.
+And it has a major role in the maintenance of hydrological cycles, cleaning air and water, the maintenance of oxygen in the atmosphere, crop pollination and even things like beauty, inspiration, and opportunities for research.

 Learning will take place in the community outside the classrooms (University without walls).
 Students will be attached to this setting at the early stage of their learning that increases in a spiral form, as the learning year increases.
 In the process both students and the community will benefit from each other.
 Hence, the University is attempting to integrate learning, research and community service by engaging the different disciplines of the university and the different stakeholders of development.